-Prior disclosure in the Product Description Document/Hong Kong Offering Document per Creation Unit divided by the number of Units in a Creation Unit.
+Prior disclosure in the Product Description Document/Hong Kong Offering Document

 21. ETFs, whether local or overseas, must make prior disclosure of the types of trading information and channels through which such information is made available to investors in their Product Description Document/Hong Kong Offering Document (as the case may be).
-An ETF should also disclose the type of trading information (falling within the recommended best practices in these
+An ETF should also disclose the type of trading information (falling within the recommended best practices in these guidelines) that is not made available to investors in its Product Description Document/Hong Kong Offering Document (as the case may be).